e-commerce | mobile app case study

 • Add a bubble feature to the cart icon that tells you how many items you have in your cart

-Pain Points identified among Users
+Pain Points

-Kristi, 30
+kristi, 30

-Senior Marketing Specialist, MBA
+Senior Marketing Specialist | MBA

 Des Moines, IA